Timeline

 2022

-Test of integrated pilot nodule collection system in the NORI-D area planned
+Test of integrated pilot nodule collection system in the NORI-D area

 Onshore processing pilot refining program expected to begin

-ESIA for NORI-D production expected to be completed
+ESIA for NORI-D production completed

 Environmental impact statement (EIS) collection pilot in the Clarion Clipperton Zone (CCZ) planned